Uili-Simteau/bug_catcher/README.md

-# bug_catcher
+#H1Dev Bug Catcher
-Catch all your bugs, become a better Dev
+#H3*Catch all your bugs, become a better Dev.*

-You may have to write some code here before I can review it Uili! ;)
+This app is an exercise in building a React app.

+Also, it is an idea built upon the concept of you don't know how many mistakes you're unless you count them.

+User case stories: